Buffer-switching is one of those things I do all the time in Emacs. And it

 the countless times I've wondered why the hard disk is grinding – indeed,

-, updating its database.
+it was locate, updating its database.

 Then, I've defined another binding for searching general documentation on

-my system; I've put it under C-c I
+my system; I've put it under C-c I. This looks look something like the

 following: